GwiyomiAmy/text-editor/README.md

    ## Description

-   This is a text editor application.
+   This is a text editor application where you can edit your text to your hearts content.
+It is also designed to work offline if you are not connected to the internet.

    ## Table of Contents